DutchMaker/DM-02/Documentation/Assembly-language.md

 ### Strings

 Defining strings is pretty straight forward as you can see in the example.
-Some characters require the use of the `\` escape character in order to be expressed.
+Some characters require the use of the `\` **escape character** in order to be expressed.

 To use an escape character simply write the **2 character** hexadecimal code, prefixed with a backslash:

 ```
-"This is a carriage return: \0D"
+"This is a carriage return: \0D" _
 "This is a horizontal tab: \09"
 ```

+If the string definition spans multiple lines, an underscore is required to indicate the string terminator should not be applied.

 <a name="memory-layout"></a>